nus-apr/cerberus/doc/ProjectArchitecture.md

 The benchmark folder contains all possible benchmarks which can be dynamically instantiated when Cerberus is started.
 A benchmark is stored locally or can be set as a github submodule.
 (Check [how to add a benchmark](benchmark/AddBenchmark.md)) for more information.

 ## App
 This is the root directory of the project.
-It contains all code for the project
+It contains all code for the project.

 ### Core

  * The abstractions file contains abstractions over operations, which are dependent on whether Cerberus is using containers for the experiments or running them locally.
+ * The args file contains the command line argument definitions.
  * The configuration file contains the dynamic loading and command line argument parsing.
  * The container file contains all the methods used for interaction with the containers created.
 Cerberus uses the official [Docker Python SDK](docker-py.readthedocs.io/).
  * The definitions file contains all constants used across the project, allowing for a unified "magic string" storage.